jeroenbrons/Xorg-conf-chooser/README.md

 Quick Start:
 =================
 -----------------
-Start the menu using your customized version of this command script like so:
+Start the menu using quickly by executing of the command script like so:

 `cd <the directory where your menu.sh, moo_menu.sh, and napoleon.txt files live>`

 `./moo_menu.sh`

+When ready, customize moo_menu.sh (and even rename it) for your own purposes!

 Internal Function: generateDialog()